lip6/ITSTools-web/ltsmin.md

 The transformation is thus relatively straightforward, and produces a C file that complies to the PINS interface.

-The semantics of GAL reduce to four basic building blocks :
+The semantics of GAL reduce to four basic actions that serve as building blocks :
 * Sequence of actions : the steps within a GAL transition body are sequentially composed
 * Alternative of actions : corresponding to the non deterministic call semantics
 * Assignment : update one variable based on the current state of variables